 Echocardiography

-An echocardiogram is an ultrasound of your heart.
-It is a frequently used test to assess both the structure and the function of your heart in a wide range of cardiac conditions.
+An echocardiogram is an ultrasound of the heart.
+It is a frequently used test to assess the structure and function of the heart in a wide range of cardiac conditions.

-Key parts of assessment of an echocardiogram include:
+Key parts of the assessment of an echocardiogram include:

 An echocardiogram is performed lying on your left side with several electrodes attached to monitor your heart rhythm.
 The probe is applied to several different positions on the chest with some ultrasound gel.
 It is performed by a sonographer and takes around half an hour.
 Some patients will need repeat echocardiograms to monitor their heart condition over time.